Erhesvara/Word-Guessing-Game/README.md

 # Word-Guessing Game Using Python

-This project showcases a word guessing functionality through Python's console interaction.
+This project presents an interactive word guessing game using Python's console.

 ## About The Project